A Florida mediation attorney who resolves disputes without the courtroom.

 Family & Divorce Mediation

 Family disputes are intensely personal.
 Mediation reduces conflict, focuses on the family’s long-term well-being, and produces agreements both parties had a hand in crafting.
+We mediate and counsel on:

 - Divorce and marital property division settlements